guoqilu/runmod/README.md

 We use [bazel](https://bazel.build/) as our RTL, DV, and PD build system.
 It's extremely useful for managing dependencies, dispatching jobs, maintaining flists, etc.
-Additionally, we use [bazelisk](https://github.com/bazelbuild/bazelisk) to manage our bazel versions.
+Additionally, we use [bazelisk](https://github.com/bazelbuild/bazelisk) to manage our bazel versions. bazelisk is installed as `bazel` in /usr/local/bin/bazel.
+That means that when you run any `bazel` command from the command line, you're actually running `bazelisk`.
+`bazelisk` then pulls the correct version of bazel from the github releases and caches the download locally.

 Each project defines a .bazeliskrc file in the top of the repo that specifies a bazel version.
 Keeping a specific version instead of relying on "latest" ensures that everyone on a project is using the same tools.
 It also helps ensure that new projects can move forward with new tools without disrupting past projects.